Sinestro Corps War: Plot

 The Guardians arrive on Earth and appoint Sodam Yat to be the new Ion.
 After a lengthy struggle in New York City, the Sinestro Corps are defeated by the overwhelming numbers against them.
 One of the Guardians sacrifices himself to send Superman-Prime to an alternate universe and another, Scar, suffers a major wound at the hands of the Anti-Monitor, while Hal and Kyle subdue and arrest Sinestro in Coast City.
 It is learned 440 Green Lanterns perished during the course of the war.

-As seen in Green Lantern (vol. 4) #25, the Guardians decide to bring the second of the new laws into effect.
+As seen in Green Lantern (vol. 4) #25, the Guardians decide to establish the second of the new laws into effect allowing the Green Lantern Corp to overpower the Sinestro Corp.
 After realizing that the "Blackest Night" prophecy will come to pass, Ganthet and Sayd depart after creating a blue power ring with the intention of creating their own corps, based on the spreading of hope to the rest of the universe.
 The Anti-Monitor's remains, having been blown across the vacuum of space at the battle's climax, lands on a dark planet where it is transformed by an unknown force into a black power battery.